hillz246/Module-18-Challenge/README.md

 Since 2013, the Citi Bike program has implemented a robust infrastructure for collecting data on the program's utilization.
 Each month, bike data is collected, organized, and made public on the Citi Bike DataLinks to an external site. webpage.

 files downloaded from the Citi Bike DataLinks to an external site.
-Collected and used **Year of 2023 Jersey city data** of the following months - January, February, June, July and August.
+Collected and used **2023 Jersey city data** of the following months - January, February, June, July and August.